This article was updated on August 6th, 2023

 - Foul odor coming from the paws

-- Hair loss on and around the infected area
+- Hair loss on and around the infected area, as shown on the picture below:

 - Inflammation, redness, swelling